Renovamen/Just-a-Cat/README.md

 - The New York TImes

-  Creat Create a API on https://developer.nytimes.com and put your key here in `util/NewsQueryUtils.java`
+  Create a API on https://developer.nytimes.com and put your key here in `util/NewsQueryUtils.java`

 <img src="img/4.png" width=800/>